 When I dive into specifics about the meaning of the term, I see three distinct categories.

-The third category within “technical debt” is the uncertainty of the domain.
-As the team learns more about the problem space, they will discover that some initial assumptions aren’t true.
-We thought one user would have only one account, but it turned out that one user can have multiple accounts and our system doesn’t support that.
-As the understanding of the domain grows, the codebase needs to reflect these learnings.
-This is what Ward Cunningham, who coined the term, meant by “technical debt.”
+The last bucket of “technical debt” is the gap between the domain and how the software system models it.
+As the team learns more about the problem space, they discover that some initial assumptions aren’t true.
+We thought a user would have only one account, but it turned out that one user can have multiple accounts and our system doesn’t support that.
+As understanding of the domain grows, the codebase needs to reflect these learnings.

-The original meaning has never been about writing sloppy code to push things into production faster.
-Mr. Cunningham is vocal about this misconception: https://youtu.be/pqeJFYwnkjE?si=yCD9_SGo2fi9mg8p
+The original meaning was never about writing sloppy code to push things into production faster.
+Cunningham’s point was about acknowledging uncertainty and making progress.
+He is vocal about this misconception: https://youtu.be/pqeJFYwnkjE?si=yCD9_SGo2fi9mg8p

-What makes “technical debt” a buzzword is the misinterpretation among engineers that it’s OK to cut corners by not writing tests, ignoring code complexity, and neglecting readability of the code.
-As long as this distorted thinking exists, what makes you believe that next time the engineers will do a better job?
+This misconception makes “technical debt” a buzzword—the belief that it’s OK to cut corners by not writing tests, ignoring code complexity, and neglecting readability.
+As long as this belief persists, what are the chances that the next big rewrite won’t be a waste of time?

 To be added